Leading a Project Kickoff Meeting: 5 Tips for Success

 A large part of your research will also involve interviewing key project stakeholders.
 As much as possible, expand this list to include all of the people who will be tasked with execution or managing the results of the project outcomes—don’t just limit these conversations to members of the C-Suite.
 By broadening your list of stakeholders, you will gain deeper insight into the organization, which will help you drive an even better outcome.

 Organize these meetings either as one-on-one or small group sessions that facilitate open and honest discussion.
-These interviews can serve to break the ice while also enabling you to gain individual perspectives on the project and organization.
+These interviews can serve to break the ice while also enabling you to gain individual perspectives on the project.
 For example, if this project is a second attempt to redesign an earlier effort, ask about the challenges of the previous project.
 What worked and what didn’t work?
 What specific challenges did they encounter?

 Ask questions that provide insight into the organizational culture and reveal any potential roadblocks.
 What do you have to do to ensure the project is successful?
 Are there other people or departments that should be included?
 How will the project impact individual stakeholders?